bshirani/gocryptotrader/engine/trade_manager.md

 ## Backtest package overview

+the trade manager runs the data through for the trades it handles live/non live

+the portfolio shouldn't know if its live or not the only difference is writing to the database, therefore it will have to know or issue a callback to the trade manager

 The backtest package is the most important package of the GoCryptoTrader backtester.
 It is the engine which combines all elements.
 It is responsible for the following functionality
 - Loading settings from a provided config file